pattadollsk/wsl-linux-debian-setup/README.md

 # WSL Linux Debian Setup
 A guide to using Windows Subsystem for Linux (WSL) to setup Debian distribution GNU/Linux environment
 ## Motivation
-Having  used macOS  which is based on the Unix operating system for my work, while using Windows as my personal laptop.
+Having  used macOS  which is based on the Unix operating system for my work, while using Windows on my personal laptop.
 I want to set up a working environment as close to the Unix operating system as possible.
 So I created a setup guide to the Linux environment by leveraging WSL.
 # Getting Started
 ```zsh
 sudo apt update && sudo apt upgrade